teeteeteeteetee/adobe-discord-rpc/GUIDE.md

 - **Windows:**
 	- If there is no `/CEP/` folder then you might have a bad Adobe Installation.
 	- If the extension doesn't show up in `Window > Extensions`, then re-check if `PlayerDebugMode` is set to `1` in Registry Editor
-	- Make sure there is nothing apart from the extension running on __Port 6767__. _(Will be fixed in the future)_
-	- If you have done everything above correctly, Check if the extension has created a folder in `%appdata%` "adobe-discord-rpc".
-If not, there may be some permission issues and can be fixed by downloading [this file](https://cdn.discordapp.com/attachments/819529494015639593/819529506884026418/adobe-discord-rpc.zip "Download to the \"adobe-discord-rpc\" file to add to %appdata%")
 	- If **nothing above** works, then there's most likely an issue on Adobe's side, most likely that your app is outdated or the extension itself is broken.
 I 		recommend updating your app.
 # Support
 If __NOTHING__ on the troubleshooting section works.
 Or you need extra assistance to install the extension, feel free to join the help server [here.](https://discord.gg/RGtxbuFtzb "Redirects you to the Adobe Discord Rich Presence Support Server.")